5 Hands-On Ways to Learn with Your 5-Year-Old

 Finger Play: Pasta Strainer and Pipe Cleaners

 Kids love weaving pipe cleaners through the holes of a colander or sieve.
 When the project’s done, they’ve got a wiry wig, a flamboyant helmet, or a fuzzy bowl!
-But this play is more than just good fun, it also helps children practice fine motor skills.
-“They need to be constantly reinforced for kindergarteners,” says Bouchie.
-Having strong fine motor skills, makes it easier for children to learn and practice their handwriting.
+But playing this way is more than just good fun; it also helps children practice fine motor skills while promoting independence and self-help skills for daily tasks.

 Match Maker: Muffin Tin Sorting

-Bouchie uses tweezer and colored cotton balls to make a sorting game in a muffin tin.
-Sorting the cotton balls by color teaches children matching and patterns—both of which are important math skills.
+Use a kid-safe tweezer and colored cotton balls to make a sorting game in a muffin tin.
+Sorting the cotton balls by color teaches children how to match and identify patterns, which are important math skills.
 (The tweezers provide more fine-motor practice!)

 Graph Math: The Pet Project